HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 ## Introduction

-HTTP compression makes websites load faster and improves user experience.
-When used effectively, it can reduce [page weight](./page-weight), improve [web performance](./performance) and boost search rankings, so it's an important part of [search engine optimization](./seo).
+When loading websites it is important to make the best use of the available bandwidth.
+HTTP allows to compress the content that it delivers and this decreases the time needed to transfer the content.
+Even when taking the time to compress and decompress the content into account, this often leads to significant improvement in the user experience, it can reduce [page weight](./page-weight), improve [web performance](./performance) and boost search rankings, so it's an important part of [search engine optimization](./seo).
 On the other hand, not using compression, or using it with a suboptimal configuration, can result in longer wait times for the user and can negatively affect the growth of a web service.

 This chapter discusses lossless text compression.
-Lossy and lossless compression used in media formats such as images, audio and video is equally if not more important for increasing page speed, but is not the topic of this chapter.
+Lossy and lossless compression used in [media](../2020/media) formats such as images, audio and video is equally if not more important for increasing page speed, but this is not the topic of this chapter.

-## What type of content should we compress?
+## HTTP compression is useful for many types of content

 HTTP compression is recommended for most text-based content, such as [HTML](./markup), [CSS](./css), [JavaScript](./javascript), JSON, or SVG.
 It's also recommended for certain non-text formats such as woff, ttf, ico because they still benefit from lossless compression.
 On the other hand, for media files such as images that are already compressed it doesn't provide a benefit because compressing already-compressed files doesn't reduce their size much and may even make them slightly larger.